-The first step in the Consignment process is completing an on-line registration and sending in photos.
+The first step in the Consignment process is completing a Consignment Contract and sending in photos.
 After we receive the Consignment Request, we will contact you to discuss where your vehicle would best fit in the event.

 No Reserve attracts serious bidders.
 A vehicle being sold at No Reserve indicates that it will be sold to the highest bidder and generates true auction block excitement, which typically equates to higher bids.